Looking for high school student financial advice that works for college students, too? Check out my 17 financial tips for high school students.

 I used to hear this a lot when I was in high school (as well as college)…and I suspect it’s still going around.

-This idea that you can get a student credit card and spend several thousand dollars on it OR that you can blow through all your after-school job money because soon you’ll be getting that really well-paying job.
+This idea that you can get a student credit card (at what age can you start building credit?) and spend several thousand dollars on it OR that you can blow through all your after-school job money because soon you’ll be getting that really well-paying job.

 After all, you’ll be able to pay it all off/back in just a few real-world paychecks, right?